haasmichi/cdk-workshop-2022/README.md

 region = eu-central-1
 output = json
 ```
 $SHORTNAME is the b.telligent common four letter abbreviation of your name, like sifu.
 The $ACCOUNT_ID is the one you have copied in the previous step.

-Note: You can name the profile, whatever you want. poweruser@$SHORTNAME is just a suggestion.
+Note: You can name the profile, whatever you want. $SHORTNAME@cdkws is just a suggestion.

 ### Test programmatic access

 In your terminal application do
 ```
-export AWS_PROFILE=poweruser@$SHORTNAME
+export AWS_PROFILE=$SHORTNAME@cdkws
 aws sso login
 ```
 Your browser should open a window requesting app authorization.
 Click `Allow`.